jpowerwa/animalia/README.md

 # Submitting your Implementation

-If are are reading this then you already have github account.
+If are are reading this then you already have a github account.
 In your github account create a repository for your submission.
 Include a readme.md, just like the file you are currently reading, to describe how to run and test your solution.
 To submit your implementation send us a link to your solution, or add us as collaborators if your solution repository is private.

 # Assessment and Interview